davidrhoden/davidrhoden-basic-netlify/timeline/karaoke/karaoke-roll-smoke-jun-6-2025.md

 ---
 title: I did a cartoon about family tradition.
 date: 2025-06-06T00:00:00
-excerpt: You don't hear this one for ages, but you never stop hearing it.
-It's always around.
+excerpt: You don’t hear this one for ages, but you never stop hearing it.
+It’s always around.
 image: /static/img/karaoke/roll-smoke-jun-6-2025.jpg
 tags:
   - karaoke